M4C Logo AHRC Logo

 Thesis title:

-Queer Resistance(s): Contemporary Caribbean Communality
+Global Queer Literary Resistance: Contemporary Caribbean Communality

 Research Area